svikashk/agile/agile/scrum-sprint-retrospective-meeting.md

 1. Identify items that went well and see where there is room for improvement.
 1. Build a plan on how to implement improvements to the way development team works.

 ---

 ## Who should attend the Sprint Retrospective Meeting?
 {: .fs-9 }

-The scrum master and the development team collaborate in this meeting and try to find areas that could be improved.
+**The scrum master and the development team collaborate in the sprint retrospective meeting** and try to find areas that could be improved.

 The product owner is an optional attendee with no other stakeholders attending this meeting.